Hahm Eun-jung: Ambassadorships

 Hahm has been appointed as an ambassador for numerous institutions and events across various countries since her debut in 1995.
 In 2005, she was named an ambassador for South Korea's Ministry of Agriculture, Food and Rural Affairs.
 In 2011, she was appointed as the Public Relations and Goodwill Ambassador for the National Police Agency, receiving an ambassador award from police Commissioner Cho Hyun-oh at the National Warfare Guard Festival on March 8.
 That same year, she became an ambassador for ETN's audition show Global Super Idol in Thailand, where she also served as a mentor and judge.

-Her ambassadorships extend to the luxury sector as well—she was named an ambassador for Gold Elite Paris in Thailand, in 2016.
+Her ambassadorships extend to the luxury sector as well.
+She was named an ambassador for Gold Elite Paris in Thailand, in 2016.
 That same year, she was appointed as a Public Relations ambassador for Dongguk University, receiving her appointment certification from the university's president on October 17.

 In 2017, as the Public Relations ambassador for the 9th Gangneung Coffee Festival, she attended the opening ceremony and received the Talent Ambassador plaque from the mayor of Gangneung.
 She has also supported cultural and philanthropic initiatives, serving as an honorary ambassador and participant in Hattung's Aesop Fable Donation in 2020 and acting as an ambassador for the Chunsa Film & Arts Awards Festival the same year.
+In 2026, Hahm was appointed as the ambassador for the 11th Ulsan Ulju World Mountain Film Festival, South Korea's premier international mountain and nature film festival.
+She was given the title "UMFFinist", the official title given to the promotional ambassador.
+Eun-jung's acting range and ability to communicate with the public were listed as the reason for the choice.

 Internationally, Hahm represented South Korea in Brunei at the Korea-Brunei 30th Year Relations Ceremony in 2014, participating in the signing ceremony of a 500 billion won joint project between the two nations.